 “You Couldn’t Possibly Have ADHD!”

-Despite the fact that at least 20 percent of the patients being seen in mental health practice will have ADHD (due to the high level of co-existing psychiatric disorders), most doctors and mental health professionals know virtually nothing about attention deficit disorder.
+Despite the fact that at least 20 percent of the patients being seen in mental health practice will have ADHD (due to the high level of co-existing psychiatric disorders), most doctors and mental health professionals know virtually nothing about the symptoms of attention deficit disorder.
 Ninety-three percent of adult psychiatry residency programs do not mention ADHD once in four years of training.
-There are no questions about ADHD on the board-certification examination for adult psychiatry.
+There are no questions about ADHD symptoms on the board-certification examination for adult psychiatry.

 More often than not, it is the patient who suspects that he has ADHD and who makes an informal diagnosis.
 This happens because ADHD is genetic and runs in families.
 A person sees someone else in his family who has been diagnosed and treated for the condition.
 The more he talks with family members about the symptoms, the more he recognizes ADHD impairments in himself, his siblings, or his children.